 Yes, transit passengers are allowed to enter and exit Beijing once during layover period.
 If you have a long layover in Beijing (at least 9 hours), you should be visiting the Great Wall of China!
 However, you need to consider eventual delays of your first flight, transportation time from the plane to the terminal, and border control lines.

-How Far Is It From Beijing Airport to the Great Wall?
+How Long Does It Take From Beijing Airport to the Great Wall?